zaafar/ClickableTransparentOverlay/README.md

 # ClickableTransparentOverlay
-A library for creating clickable transparent overlay using Win32 API and ImGui.NET
+A library for creating clickable transparent overlay using Win32 API and ImGui.NET.

 # Dependencies
-* .NET Framework  4.7.2
+* .NET Core 2.0